The curriculum at St Matthew’s is designed to meet the needs of our children and to foster a love of learning.

-Our curriculum is designed to support children to become confident and happy learners who have high levels of competence in both academic and life skills in order to thrive in the modern world.
+Our curriculum is underpinned by our Christian vision and values.
+For all children to have the opportunity to fulfil their God-given potential, we plan our curriculum to be enhancing, exciting, and stimulating.
+Woven throughout learning are our Christian values of Kindness, Honesty, Responsibility and Respect, and these – combined with the essential skills for lifelong learning such as perseverance, collaboration, listening and managing distractions enable our children to become highly competent and happy learners.
+It is important for our children to gain both academic and life skills in order to thrive in the modern world.
 We combine rigorous teaching with many imaginative and creative opportunities for these to be practiced and applied, both independently and with others.

 We adhere to the National Curriculum Programmes of Study and these can be read by subject in more depth via the government website;

 Children in EYFS and KS1 are taught all of the sounds in the English language and how to write them (phonics).
 Each child is shown how to apply these to their reading and writing so that independence in these skills develops rapidly.
 There is a high level of emphasis on developing speaking and listening, including the introduction of new and rich vocabulary.
 At St Matthew’s, we follow Read, Write, Inc Programme: https://www.ruthmiskin.com/programmes/phonics/

 Read Write Inc. Phonics was first created by Ruth Miskin in 2002.
 It is the UK’s leading synthetic phonics programme with the most respected and comprehensive professional development.

 Read Write Inc. Phonics is for children from Reception (P1) to Year 4 (P5), and children with SEND in older year groups.